Our sites have been upgraded to HTTPS. Please update your bookmarks:

 More details on my projects are available here.

-Opportunities for undergraduate students
+Capstone project opportunities for undergraduate students (in Portuguese)

 Room 317